 As a student-athlete-activist during the tumultuous era at Harvard University Bud emerged with an interdisciplinary degree combining, child development, innovative education and urban social policy.
 To recover from academia, he moved to the mountains of Colorado and devoted his energy to hosting professional conferences and seminars in Snowmass Village, followed by a few years working with John Denver's Windstar Foundation.
 He has lots of stories to share about those formative years living in the Roaring Fork Valley.

-Bud has 25 years of experience as an awareness instructor and wilderness guide for Sacred Passage and the Way of Nature.
-As Global Director of Eco-Regional Leadership for The Way of Nature, in May 2011, he co-created and coordinated the first World Nature Quest.
+Bud has 25 years of experience as an awareness & Qi Gong instructor and wilderness guide for Sacred Passage and the Way of Nature.
+He served as Global Director of Eco-Regional Leadership for The Way of Nature, in May 2011, he co-created and coordinated the first World Nature Quest.
 More than 35 groups in 17 countries on 5 continents simultaneously communed with the Earth for healing and renewal.

 His articles have been read by more than 70,000 Elephant Journal Readers

 His adult son, daughter and son-in-law are the source of great joy in his life.

 682717 Responseshttp%3A%2F%2Fwww.elephantjournal.com%2F2010%2F07%2Finner-security-or-national-securit%2FSecret+America.2010-07-20+02%3A51%3A48Bud+Wilsonhttp%3A%2F%2Fwww.elephantjournal.com%2F%3Fp%3D68271 to “Secret America.”